Karenzhang7717/airflow_data_pipelines/README.md

 Song data: s3://udacity-dend/song_data

 ## Project Files
-etl.py - The DAG configuration file to run in Airflow \n create_tables.sql - Contains the DDL for all tables used in this projecs \n stage_redshift.py - Operator to read files from S3 and load into Redshift staging tables \n load_fact.py - Operator to load the fact table in Redshift \n load_dimension.py - Operator to read from staging tables and load the dimension tables in Redshift \n data_quality.py - Operator for data quality checking
+etl.py - The DAG configuration file to run in Airflow \
+create_tables.sql - Contains the DDL for all tables used in this projecs \
+stage_redshift.py - Operator to read files from S3 and load into Redshift staging tables \
+load_fact.py - Operator to load the fact table in Redshift \
+load_dimension.py - Operator to read from staging tables and load the dimension tables in Redshift \
+data_quality.py - Operator for data quality checking

 ## DAG view